secinthenet/crypto-guide/README.md

     is sufficient information to spend funds in a single wallet/place, even when spending funds.
 When you want to spend funds, you generate a transaction, pass it to each of the wallets for signing, and then broadcast it to the network.
-Importantly, any single wallet will not have sufficient information to spend funds during the whole process.
+Importantly, no single wallet will have sufficient information to spend funds during the whole process.
 The upshot is that multisig seeds enable you to distribute trust among multiple wallets.
 For example, you can use both a Trezor and a Ledger, each having one multisig seed in a 1-of-2 setup, and require signatures from both seeds to sign a transaction.
 Even if